 7. Place braid on a parchment lined baking sheet.
 Spray loaf with spray oil and cover lightly with plastic wrap.
 Let sit at room temperature until the loaf has almost doubled in size, about 60-90 minutes.

 8. While loaf is proofing, make topping.
-In a bowl, using your fingertips, mix butter into flour and sugar until you have coarse crumbs.
+In a bowl, using your fingertips, mix butter or margarine into flour and sugar until you have coarse crumbs.
 I usually make a double batch of this and keep it in the freezer in a zip-loc bag.

 9. After challah has finished proofing, brush gently with beaten egg and then sprinkle topping all over top and sides of bread.
 Set aside about 1/2 cup of topping to use later.
 Don’t worry about any topping that doesn’t make it onto the loaf and falls on the parchment paper.
 Just use your fingers to sweep the excess topping under the loaf.
 When it bakes, it forms little sweet crusty bits on the bottom that you can pick off and eat before anyone comes home.